 The truth is that I’m good adapting.
 I’m good at multitasking.
 I’m good at breastfeeding.
 I’m good at sleeplessness.
 I’m good at being consistent with homeschooling even when I don’t feel like it.
 I’m just choosing to be annoying by it at the moment.

 Now, please hear that I’m not discounting postpartum depression as a thing.
 It’s real, I believe it.
-I also believe (and feel very confident that all the women who have truly battled PPD will concur) that a lot of the time women are blaming postpartum depression for all of their struggles when they (we, because I was tempted to do the same!) really just need to get a grip and get themselves (ourselves) together.
+I also believe (and feel very confident that all the women who have truly battled PPD will concur) that a lot of the time women, like myself, are tempted to blame postpartum depression for all of their struggles when they really just need to get a grip and get themselves (ourselves) together.

 So, what’s the opposite of resisting?
 To me, the opposite of resisting is leaning in.
 It’s ironic to me that I’m having to revisit this concept, since leaning into pain is something that I’ve learned is the first step towards healing.